rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Verbose-Logging.md

 However, it is recommended to not mix the two to keep the code consistent.

 Any errors which are logged directly by Unity as soon as they appear, will still be logged.
-This is an intented behavior as these kinds of errors and exceptions are regarded as critical.
+This is an intended behavior as these kinds of errors and exceptions are regarded as critical.

 ## Example Scene